snowplow/documentation/src/pages/statement-of-support.md

 ## All Products

-The following services are provided for all BDP Cloud and BDP Enterprise customers.
+The following services are provided for all BDP Cloud and BDP Enterprise customers, and for our Try Snowplow trial users.

 :::note